brettkromkamp/awesome-knowledge-management/README.md

 - [Karma](https://www.karma.fm/) - A collaborative mind-mapping tool.
 - [Golden](https://golden.com/) - A self-constructing knowledge platform using a combination of artificial and human intelligence.
 - [PoolParty](https://www.poolparty.biz/) - A semantic technology platform focused on the creation and management of enterprise knowledge graphs.
+- [Relanote](https://relanote.com/) - A tool that combines both hierarchical and non-hierarchical note-taking with bi-directional linking.

 ## Libraries